Druvamayor/devops-and-aws-cloud-computing/Devops-pipeline-with-jenkins-bucketS3-github/Readme.md

 ## Solution

 In this tutorial, we'll create a basic DevOps pipeline using AWS Free Tier services and the open-source tool Jenkins.
-This pipeline will automate the process of building, testing, and deploying a sample application.
+This pipeline will automate the process of building and deploying a static web from a Github commit pushed.

 ## Pipeline Process